In my law practice as a Houston, Texas medical malpractice attorney, I have handled a lot of cases involving bariatric/weight loss surgery.

 I guess it should not be surprising that bariatric surgery has become rather popular.
 Statistics show that around 35% of U.S. adults are obese and over 67% are overweight or obese.
 To make matters worse, as we age, it is harder to lose and keep weight off because of a significant decrease in the number of calories we burn (called the basal metabolic rate).

-Experts say that the basal metabolic rate decreased about 1-2% per decade, after age 20.
+Experts say that the basal metabolic rate decreases about 1-2% per decade, after age 20.
 That means that our bodies use around 150 fewer calories on a daily basis every decade.
 So, a typical 50 year old will burn 450 fewer calories than a 20 year old.
 Those calories can add up, making weight gain a health and lifestyle issue.

 Many people who have been unsuccessful in tackling their weight through diet and exercise have turned to bariatric surgery for help in managing their weight.
 There are many procedures available these days, including lap band, gastric sleeve, gastric imbrication, Roux-en-Y gastric bypass, and biliopancreatic diversion with duodenal switch.

 Bariatric surgery malpractice

 From my experience in investigating and filing bariatric surgery malpractice lawsuits, I have a seen a number of things that can go wrong.

 First, I have seen a number of cases where the patient had weight loss surgery despite not meeting the criterion for obesity.
 Using the body mass index (BMI) method, the cutoff for obesity is a BMI of 30 for obesity, and 40 for morbid obesity.
 Most bariatric surgeons encourage weight loss surgery before a patient becomes morbidly obese, out of their experience that the procedures have better long-term success.